mrturkan/solar-system-simulation/README.md

 # Solar System Simulation

 ## Overview
 This project simulates the motion of celestial bodies in a solar system using Newton's laws of motion and universal gravitation.
-The simulation is implemented in Java using JavaFX for rendering.
 Users can observe the orbits of planets around the sun, represented with scaled distances and velocities for better visualization.

 ## Features
 - Real-time simulation of planetary orbits.